amoakodomson25/minimal_weather_app/README.md

 ## Screenshots

 ## Contributing
-Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.